hyungmogu/ctci/README.md

 ## Work Summary

+### September 10th, 2019
+1. Completed 23/26 steps for 'Introduction to Deployment' for Udacity's Machine Learning Nanodegree

 ### September 9th, 2019
 1. Completed 12/26 steps for 'Introduction to Deployment' for Udacity's Machine Learning Nanodegree